 Efficiency is the key at work for Germans.
 When we take a look at productivity in Germany, the country comes out with 27.2 percentage points as one of the most productive EU countries, following Luxembourg, Ireland and Denmark.
 And this despite the fact that their working hours are below the European average!

 In other words, Germans place a strong emphasis on the quality of work, not on quantity.
-The work culture makes working hours in Germany to be highly efficient, allowing you to go through your working hours and close your laptop on time to head off for your time off or holidays.
+The work culture you'll be highly efficient during working hours.